 You must know all this so that you can relate to the other students and feel a little better because ultimately, all of the aspirants are sailing in the same boat.

-Do not compare your preparation standards and methods with that of your friend’s.
-Everyone has different caliber, capacity and grasping power.
+Do not compare your preparation standards and methods with that of your friends.
+Everyone has a different caliber, capacity and grasping power.
 So, you must focus upon your job of preparing then to focus on how others busk.

 Enough has been said about the preparation, preparation techniques that will help you to master the JEE.
 Preparation is not just everything.
 If you prepare and do not revise it can go wrong.
-JEE syllabus is huge.
+The JEE syllabus is huge.
 Preparation is not just enough.
 The following strategies are essential to follow to get through the JEE examination successfully:

-Where are you heading with this?
-Nowhere.
 So revise what you have done before moving further.
 It instills confidence in you and you prepare well for further topics.
-Here is the revision strategy for you to revise older concepts.

 Students often start preparing for JEE two to three years before the exam.
 This long period of preparation makes it difficult to remember everything that you have learned from the very beginning.